 The body has a polyurethane finish which doesn’t age at all.
 If you are constantly exposing your guitar to sunlight, the finish may fade after many years but it doesn’t lose its shine under normal use.

-I find that lacquer finishes age beautifully, and generally look better than gloss poly ones do.
-That said, the Squier Classic Vibe Series does have sweet looking guitars with a gloss finish.
+I find that lacquer finishes age beautifully and generally look better than gloss poly ones.
+That said, the Squier Classic Vibe Series does have sweet-looking guitars with a gloss finish.

 The CV Squier is made out of solid materials and projects classic vibes right off the back.

-The Classic Vibe Series guitar is Indonesian-made, and the low cost of labour and parts there helps keep the prices down.
-In spite of that, it doesn’t show signs of neglect and has neat fret edges and a great playability.
+The Classic Vibe Series guitar is Indonesian-made, and the low cost of labor and parts there helps keep the prices down.
+In spite of that, it doesn’t show signs of neglect and has neat fret edges and great playability.

 The 70s CV Squier guitar does have a larger headstock compared to other Classic Vibe Series guitars.

 It may not look like something out of Fender Custom Shop, but it sure is a beautiful guitar as far as budget guitars go.
-The two tone sunburst on the Classic Vibe Strat give a refined vintage look.
+The two-tone sunburst on the Classic Vibe Strat gives a refined vintage look.